White Background Product Photos: DIY vs AI for Shops

 - Higher return rate — Inaccurate images lead to "not as expected" returns

-- Suppressed listings — Amazon can hide listings with non-compliant images
+- Suppressed listings — Amazon can hide listings with nonconforming images

 Getting the Best of Both Worlds